freeCodeCamp/freeCodeCamp/docs/devops.md

 The below commands will move changes from `master` to the `production-*` branch:

+> #### :rotating_light: Do not run the below, if you have not confirmed Travis is green on the master branch :rotating_light:

 ```sh
 git checkout master
 git reset --hard upstream/master